Book Collections

 The Muskie Collection

 This collection contains some of the books and journals of Edmund S. Muskie, including many of the reference materials he maintained in his U. S. Senate office.
 The collection is comprised primarily of government publications and law books.
 Some of the volumes are inscribed to or annotated by Muskie.
-This collection compliments the Library’s archival holdings, specifically the Edmund S. Muskie Papers.
+This collection complements the Library’s archival holdings, specifically the Edmund S. Muskie Papers.

 The Rare Books Collection